 The nobleman was not at all ready to have anyone tell him what to do, even his bishop.
 He was a hot-tempered person, very much used to having his own way.
 He became incensed at the bishop for daring to suggest he change his behavior.
 His anger built to such a point that he slapped Tikhon across the face.

 For many people, receiving such humiliating treatment would have been a cause for anger.
 At the very least, we might expect that Bishop Tikhon urged the nobleman to remember that he was a Christian, and to act like one.
 But the bishop did neither.

 On his way home from the nobleman's house, the bishop decided to return.
 But rather than reproach the nobleman or tell him he'd been wrong, he threw himself at the man's feet and begged forgiveness for having led him into temptation to sin.
 The nobleman was so stuck by this humility and refusal to be angry that he fell to his knees and begged Bishop Tikhon to forgive him.
 From that day, his serfs did not suffer abuse.

-On this same day we read from Proverbs 16:32: "He who is slow to anger is better than the mighty, and he who rules his spirit [is better] than he who takes a city."
+In Proverbs 16:32 we read: "He who is slow to anger is better than the mighty, and he who rules his spirit [is better] than he who takes a city."